 Like, “If I may not play the piano, may I take your player and the headphones, please?”
 I would never think to offer a three-year-old my player and headphones, honestly.
 I thought he wanted the piano, but he wanted the music.

-Your best bet for helping your child respect rules:
+Your best bet for helping your child respect safety and family rules:

 - A great way to work on learning safety rules is through games.

 Red Light / Green light for example can be fun!

 - Be ready for the mistakes.
 (Connect before you correct them!)

 - Check to be sure you are following the rules yourself: Monkey see, monkey do.
 If you jaywalk, it doesn’t matter what you tell them — kids do what you do, not what you tell them to do.

 - If a rule applies to the kids only, state that clearly.

 - Handle limits and boundaries in a positive way.

 - Keep going and be ready to work on it regularly.
 It might not be perfect from the very beginning.